 There is an established 'Forest Schools' programme for pupils throughout the year: we believe that learning outside in the natural environment supports excellent personal, social and emotional development.

 Not all children arrive at school with the same experiences, and staff assess children to see what they already know and what they need to learn next.
-They record their learning in a 'Learning Journal' that includes photos and observations documenting this journey.
+They record their learning in an online 'Learning Journal' that includes photo and video observations documenting this journey.

 Teachers organise the teaching opportunities around themes that allow the children to make links in their learning.
+The themes are chosen based on the children's interests.
 Please read the Parent Information notes to see what the children are learning about this term, and how parents can help.